ddhanesha/time-fighter/README.md

 # time-fighter

-This repository contains code for Time Fighter android application started in February, 2019.
+This repository contains code for Time Fighter android application written in Kotlin.

-This project is for practice purposes only.
+I started this project in February, 2019 to learn building Android Applications.
 If interested you can fork or pull the code.